cepsdev/machines4ceps/README.md

 # machines4ceps
 __Write, run__, and __trace__ complex __state machines__ (__UML__ statecharts, __Harel__ statecharts, state diagrams).

+## ceps

+Machines4ceps is part of the ceps tool.
+The name ceps is derived from the word 'spec' - the abbreviation of specification - spelled backwards.
+Ceps is pronounced like the word 'caps' which is (almost) the phonetical reverse of spec.
+The idea behind ceps is that a correct real world specifcation can only be derived by following a bottom up approach.
+Ceps is part of a bigger methodology called 'corpus based software engineering' which is a manifestation of a version of Nietzschean philosophy geared towards a world ruled by software.
+Stated in a few words: ceps is about freedom and how to keep it.

 ## Installation

 Details can be found [here](./INSTALL.md)